DipeshDevkota/js1/README.md

-After moving the pointer, the location rectangle is relocated.
+After moving the pointer, the location of rectangle is relocated.